High School Counselor Training and Certification Program Info

 Typically, master's programs in school counseling require applicants to hold a bachelor's degree.
 Undergraduate courses in psychology, education and social sciences are recommended preparation for graduate-level studies.
 Candidates may need to complete a requisite number of teaching hours prior to matriculation.

 Most universities offering master's degree programs in school counseling offer courses that are designed to meet state licensure and certification requirements.
+Students may also have the opportunity to apply what they have learned in internships in a school.
 Some common core courses might include:

 - Childhood psychology and development